1. Preparing your environment for Smart Proxy installation

 3. Performing additional configuration on Smart Proxy server

 3.1.
-Configuring Smart Proxy for host registration and provisioning
+Configuring Smart Proxy server for host registration and provisioning

-Use this procedure to configure Smart Proxy so that you can register and provision hosts using your Smart Proxy server instead of your Foreman server.
+Configure Smart Proxy server to register and provision hosts through your Smart Proxy server instead of your Foreman server.

 Procedure